Travel Awards

 BWWA Travel Awards

-As part of its mission to encourage conference participation by early-career scholars and contingent faculty, the British Women Writers Association offers four travel awards to help assuage the costs of travel for BWWC participants.
+As part of its mission to encourage conference participation by early-career scholars and precarious academic workers, the British Women Writers Association offers four travel awards of up to $500 (pending availability of funds) to help defray the costs of travel for BWWC participants.
 These awards are offered for the following categories:

 • Independent Scholar/Contingent Faculty Travel Award